HL7/molecular-definition-data-types/input/pagecontent/index.md

 ### Supporting terminologies
-To achieve the ultimate objective of this implementation guide, it was essential to develop multiple code systems designed to represent diverse data elements in a standardized, interoperable format.
+To achieve the objective of this implementation guide, it was essential to develop multiple code systems designed to represent diverse data elements in a standardized, interoperable format.
 These code systems are meticulously structured to preserve the precise semantics of genetic concepts, which often possess alternative definitions across different contexts.
 By establishing a common framework for encoding these concepts, the guide ensures consistent interpretation and facilitates seamless data exchange among stakeholders, thereby promoting clarity, accuracy, and interoperability within the genetic information domain.
 The following section provides a detailed description of these code systems and their intended purposes.
 These code systems are systematically grouped according to their specific functions and domains of use, enabling targeted application and effective management within the broader genetic data ecosystem.

 #### Molecular Focus
-In the context of HL7 FHIR standards applied to genomics, the MolecularDefinitionFocus coding system is utilized to precisely describe the molecular state at a specified genomic locus.
+The MolecularDefinition Focus coding system is utilized to precisely describe the molecular state at a specified genomic locus.
 This coding system encompasses several key concepts:
 - Context State: This code represents the current state of the molecule at the given location, serving as a baseline descriptor of the molecular context within the genomic sequence.
 - Allele State: This code defines the molecular state according to a specific allele that may present at the specified locus, thereby reflecting the allele-specific variation impacting the molecule.
 - Reference State: This code indicates the molecular state as determined by comparison to a reference molecule, typically representing the canonical or consensus genomic sequence.